Can Dogs Eat Pizza? -Itsaboutdog

 Potential Hazards Associated With Pizza For Dogs:

-Pizza is not one of the several human foods that can only be consumed in limited amounts by dogs.
-Dogs’ health issues can result from quite modest amounts:
+Pizza is not one of the several human foods that dogs can consume in limited amounts.
+Dogs’ health issues can result from relatively modest amounts:

 Diarrhea: